crossbario/autobahn-js/README.md

 ### Publisher Identification

-If the feature is supported by the *Broker*, a *Publisher* may request the disclosure of it's identity (it's WAMP session ID) to receivers of a published event via the option `disclose_me|bool`.
+If the feature is supported by the *Broker*, a *Publisher* may request the disclosure of its identity (it's WAMP session ID) to receivers of a published event via the option `disclose_me|bool`.

 Example: **Publish with publisher disclosure**